-Despite having to put in the extra time, studies reveal that the pros outweigh the cons for people as “the side hustle makes life more interesting, and 69% say they feel more positive about life for having their two roles.”
+Even though they're putting in extra time, studies show that people feel the pros outweigh the cons as “the side hustle makes life more interesting, and 69% say they feel more positive about life for having their two roles.”

-Which brings us to the first variable contributing to this business boom...
+Which brings us to the reason this is all happening.

 Passion and finding meaning in work

-A remarkable 73% of people begin side hustling to enhance their overall satisfaction in life by engaging in something they’re passionate about.
+A remarkable 73% of people begin side hustling to increase their life satisfaction by following a passion.

-Over half of the people who start a second job or project do it for financial purposes, but that doesn’t mean passion and purpose have to take the backseat; 69% of survey participants claim it adds value to their lives and makes things more interesting.
+Over half the people who start a second job or project do it for financial reasons, although the passion is still there; 69% of survey participants claim their second job adds value to their lives and makes things more interesting.

 People have always worked second jobs, so how is this different?
 Quite honestly, our priorities have changed.

-The BBC recently reported on how millennials now expect more from the hours they put in at work as their priority becomes making a difference and creating “something they care about.”
+The BBC recently reported that millennials expect more from the hours they put in at work as their priorities have shifted to making a difference and creating “something they care about.”

-The side hustle has become a sustainable way for people to feel they’re doing something meaningful while simultaneously relying on the financial support of other jobs, or a primary job.
+The side hustle is a sustainable way for people to feel they’re doing something meaningful while benefitting from the financial support of other jobs, or a primary job.

 Money and work ethic

 We can’t bring up the side hustle without mentioning extra income.
-Rising prices and stagnant salaries are a problem of the present, with numerous reports pondering when people in their 20s and 30s will ever be able to retire.
+Rising prices and stagnant salaries have become worrying of late, and there's growing uncertainty about whether people in their 20s and 30s will be able to retire.

 “One in five UK adults aged 25 to 34 spend more than 60% of their income the day they get paid, KPMG estimates, compared with 8% of over-55s.
 This money was most likely to go on housing costs, utility bills and loan repayments.”

-Money concerns aren’t new, and BBC’s Eleanor Lawrie suspects one factor contributing to the work ethic of countless millennials to be a byproduct of the 2008 recession.
+Money concerns aren’t new, and BBC’s Eleanor Lawrie suspects they're a byproduct of the 2008 recession.
 The result?
 A generation who are willing to put in the time for the sake of extra income.

 And this extra income isn’t just pocket money.
-Henley Business School discovered that the average UK side hustler gains 20% of their annual income through their second job, contributing “3.6% of GDP to the UK economy.”
+Henley Business School found that the average UK side hustler owes 20% of their annual income to their second job, contributing “3.6% of GDP to the UK economy.”

 Flexibility and technological advances

-The ease that the majority of apps and online services offer means we’ve become more demanding, but we’ve also become more flexible than ever before, with multi-tasking having been simplified by technology.
+The ease that the majority of apps and online services offer has made us more demanding, but we're also more flexible and able to more easily multi-task thanks to technology.

-The use of social media and apps has made it significantly easier for side hustlers to promote and maintain their businesses.
+Social media and apps have made promoting and maintaining a side hustle much simpler.
 One BBC interviewee estimated that 40% of her customers found her business through Instagram alone.

 If there were ever a time to get involved in a second job or a side project, it’s now, and the word is spreading.
-53% of all UK side businesses out there were founded within the last two years alone.
+53% of all UK side businesses started within the last two years.

-And getting started has never been easier, with the support of apps, social media, fairly-priced business solutions and the increasing flexibility of work contracts.
+Starting a side hustle is easier than ever thanks to apps, social media, fairly-priced business solutions, and the increasing flexibility of work contracts.

 Thinking of setting up a small business of your own?
 Browse through our Small Business Index to explore the market.